Localization of certain odd-dimensional manifolds with torus actions: A GKM-type theorem in odd dimensions

 15pt With the even-dimensional GKM theory well established, it is natural to ask whether there is a parallel odd-dimensional analogue.
 Goertsches, Nozawa and T\"{o}ben \cite{GNT12} developed a GKM-type theory for a certain class of Cohen-Macaulay torus actions, including an application to certain K-contact manifolds.
-In this paper, we will introduce a GKM-type localization result for odd-dimensional possibly non-orientable manifolds.
+In this section, we introduce a GKM-type localization result for certain equivariantly formal torus actions on odd-dimensional, possibly non-orientable manifolds.